 - A1.
 The Board of Directors is responsible for the overall corporate governance of Ramelius Resources Ltd (Ramelius or the Company), including strategic direction, goal setting and monitoring, internal control, risk management and financial reporting.
 In discharging this responsibility, the Board seeks to take into account the interests of all key stakeholders of the Company, including shareholders, employees, customers and the broader community. - A2.
 As a listed entity, Ramelius is required to adhere to the ASX Listing Rules of the Australian Securities Exchange.
 This includes the requirement to annually report the extent to which the entity has followed the fourth edition of the Corporate Governance Principals and Recommendations published by the ASX Corporate Governance Council (ASXCGC).
 The recommendations are based on eight core principles of best practice for corporate governance which are not intended to be prescriptions to be followed by all ASX listed companies, but rather guidelines designed to produce an outcome that is effective and of high quality and integrity.
 In considering corporate governance practices, the Board is mindful of the recognition by the ASXCGC that a "one size fits all" approach to corporate governance is not required.
 Instead, the ASXCGC provides suggestions for best practice designed to optimise corporate performance and accountability in the interests of shareholders and the broader economy.
 A company may consider that a recommendation is inappropriate to its particular circumstances and has flexibility not to adopt it and explain why. - A3.
-This statement outlines the corporate governance practices of the Company disclosed under the principles outlined by the ASXCGC, including those that comply with best practice and which unless otherwise disclosed, were in place during the whole of the financial year ended 30 June 2021.
+This statement outlines the corporate governance practices of the Company disclosed under the principles outlined by the ASXCGC, including those that comply with best practice and which unless otherwise disclosed, were in place during the whole of the financial year ended 30 June 2022.

-Sum mary of Corporate Governance Principles and Recommendations Reference Princ iple 1 - Lay solid foundations for management and oversight 1.1 A listed entity should have and disclose a board charter setting out: B2-B9 (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
-1.2 A lis sted entity should: B10-B11 (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-1.3 , e B12-16 ng out the terms of their employment.
-1.4 B17-B19 the chair, on all matters to do with the proper functioning of the board.
-D 20 1.5 A listed entity should: B20 (a) have and disclose a diversity policy; (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or
+Sum mary of Corporate Governance Principles and Recommendations Reference Di.
+I was a list format decision for an annual and an all an anciety Princ cipie 1 - Lay solid foundations for management and oversight 1.1 A lis ted entity should have and disclose a board charter setting out: B2-B9 (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
+1.2 A lis ted entity should: B10-B11 (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+1.3 ted entity should have a written agreement with each director and senior executive setting he terms of their employment.
+B12-16 1.4 The company secretary of a listed entity should be accountable directly to the board, through B17-B19 the c hair, on all matters to do with the proper functioning of the board.
+1.5 A listed entity should: B20 (a) have and disclose a diversity policy; (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or